SPECIAL UNIFORM SITUATIONS

 e.
 Navy Band Clothing and Uniforms.
 Navy band members get organizational clothing described in <article 6301>.

 3. INSIGNIA/PATCHES.
-Guidelines for wearing insignia/patches on organizational clothing, excluding camouflage utility uniforms, flight suits and brown leather flight jackets, are set by the sponsor, or the command issuing the clothing.
+Guidelines for wearing insignia/patches on organizational clothing, excluding camouflage utility uniforms, flight suits, brown leather flight jackets and the surface warfare officer leather jacket, are set by the sponsor, or the command issuing the clothing.

 4. ACCOUTREMENTS.
 Appropriate accoutrements (such as leggings, guard belts, badges, brassards, security equipment, insignia, embroidery, patches, etc.) to special uniforms may be prescribed if provided at no cost to the individual.

 1. GENERAL.
-The NWU Type II (Desert) and NWU Type III (Woodland) uniforms are camouflage utility uniforms issued as organizational clothing.
+The NWU Type II (Desert) is designated as a camouflage utility uniform and issued as organizational clothing.
 The initial issue of organizational clothing items, the required accoutrements (including nametags, rank devices, force badges, breast insignia, and other authorized devices), and the sewing of the accoutrements on the uniform are funded by the authorizing command.
 All costs associated with the survey of unserviceable organizational clothing items resulting from normal use and wear, and the reissue on a one-for-one replacement basis, will be borne by the authorizing command.
 Replacement of organizational clothing lost or rendered unserviceable due to negligence will be the assigned individual’s responsibility.
-Purchasing and wearing the NWU Type II/III uniform at the wearer’s expense is not authorized.
-The Chief of Naval Operations has approved the wearing of the NWU Type II/III as follows:
+Purchasing and wearing the NWU Type II uniform at the wearer’s expense is not authorized.
+The Chief of Naval Operations has approved the wearing of the NWU Type II as follows:

 a.
 Authorization to Wear NWU Type II.
 The NWU Type II is authorized for wear only for the following personnel when a Desert Tactical Uniform in the Theater of Operations is required: